-FCS 150.
+- FCS 150.
 CONCEPTS OF THE FAMILY SYSTEM I. Depiction of the family as a system and the integration of life span/human development and family resource management within this system.
-3

-FCS 151.
+3 - FCS 151.
 CONCEPTS OF THE FAMILY SYSTEM II.
 Continued focus on the family system with the integration of the additional components of nutrition, design, and apparel within this system.
+3 - FCS 215.
+PERSONAL FINANCE.
+Principles of personal financial management.
+Emphasis on personal financial goal setting, budgeting, analysis of financial statements, record keeping, and financial decisions.
+Introduction to computer software packages for use in personal financial management.
 3